marhiru/wsl-lazyvim/README.md

-# After completing all theses steps, your are safe to type on your terminal
+## After completing all theses steps, your are safe to type on your terminal

 ```bash
 vim
 ```

-# And your lazyvim will auto-configure with your config files, bye!!
+### And your lazyvim will auto-configure based on config files, thats all!
+Keep safe